 Stating the Obvious

 At the risk of short-term pain, it’s best to find the best time and most sensitive method of letting your friend know the embarrassing truth.
-Show respect and do it in a place where she can react without others watching.
+Show respect and do it in a place where she can react without others listening or watching.

 If possible, invite her to your home, prepare her a cup of coffee or tea, and gently inform her that you’ve noticed that there are times when her breath doesn’t smell fresh or that she has body odor.
 Show her a steamer that you purchased when you realized your clothing didn't look as crisp as you wanted.